CodeRagnarok07/coderagnarok07.github.io/src/content/docs/blog/_DevTools/Servidores/pgadmin-nginx.md

         listen [::]:80; #In most cases, when starting nginx -t gives an error, is sent to this line, when you get an error, comment out the line server_name django testing; #Server name

+		location / {
+                root /var/www/html;
+                # Add index.php to the list if you are using PHP
+                index index.html index.htm index.nginx-debian.html;
+                server_name _;
+                # First attempt to serve request as file, then
+                # as directory, then fall back to displaying a 404.
+                try_files $uri $uri/ =404;
+        }
         location /pgadmin4/ {
                 include proxy_params;
                 proxy_pass http://unix:/tmp/pgadmin4.sock;